shayanamir0/MoodAlbum/README.md

 5. **Image Generation**: Using the Stable Diffusion v1.5 model, the application creates a custom painting based on the generated prompt.

-6. **Visual Feedback**: The resulting AI-generated painting is displayed to the user, along with the detected emotions and the prompt used for creation.
+6. **Visual Feedback**: The resulting AI-generated painting is displayed to the user, along with the detected emotions used for creation.

 7. **Reflection**: Users can reflect on the generated artwork, considering how it relates to their expressed emotions and potentially gaining new insights into their emotional state.

-Through this process, MoodAlbum creates a dynamic and personalized experience that encourages emotional exploration and expression through the medium of AI-generated art, potentially offering new perspectives on one's emotional landscape.

 ## Availability and Processing Time